 Still, I wasn't satisfied with those possible reasons for Hillyard's choice of me and Katie as his target.
 I started researching stalkers and their victims in an attempt to learn more about how their minds work—my way of dealing with just about anything is to learn all I can about it.

-Most cases do involve men stalking women—75 to 80% of all cases, according the the National Victims Center.
+Most cases do involve men stalking women—75 to 80% of all cases, according the the National Center for Victims of Crime.
 In most of those cases there was some sort of prior relationship, although it may not be a romantic one.
 That was puzzling, as there was certainly no relationship between me and Hillyard before he started the harassment.